Panquesito7/minetest-wall_jump/README.md

 - Add an in-game RLM configuration menu (?).
 - Adjust the readme.
 - Update the sounds to have higher quality.
+- Create the jump and stick to wall models (#2, in progress).
+- Clean up and tweak the code.